derDeno/bpmn-js-extended/README.md

 > **Note:** If you are upgrading from a version that stored BPMN files directly in `$DATA_DIR`, move those files into `$DATA_DIR/diagrams` so they appear in the storage browser and API responses.

+## FAQ

+### Are BPMN models saved automatically?

+Diagrams are **not** saved automatically.
+The modeler keeps the current diagram in memory and only persists it when you explicitly trigger the save flow.
+Use the storage sidebar form and enter a file path to store the diagram, which calls the `/api/storage/file` endpoint with the current XML contents produced by `modeler.saveXML`.

 ## License

 This project is provided under the MIT License.